Saltford Environment Group

 Railway Path Habitat Restoration Project

 Work clearing the scrub and young trees on a short stretch of the west facing embankment of the Bristol-Bath railway path first started in November 2013.
-We are seeking to restore the area as a wildlife haven for wild flowers and nectar/pollen feeding insects by re-establishing the wildflower-rich rough grassland habitat and also the views across to the river.
+Where possible we sought the involvement of Saltford's Guides and Scout groups.
+The aim was to restore the area as a wildlife haven for wild flowers and nectar/pollen feeding insects by re-establishing the wildflower-rich rough grassland habitat and also the views across to the river.

 1st Saltford Scouts